redbeard28/ansible-role-template/README.md

 ansible-role-template
 =====================

-A Molecule template for [cookiecutter](https://github.com/audreyr/cookiecutter)
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template for Ansible roles with Molecule testing framwork.

-Molecule provides a native cookiecutter interface, so developers can provide their own templates.
+Cookiecutter provides a native template interface, so developers can provide their own templates.